apandiya007/fa25-hw2-testing-handout/README.md

 # Homework 2

+## Learning Outcomes

+- Debug existing code
+- Write tests to catch bugs in unseen code
+- Practice adhering to the level of visibility set in existing code
+- Use Generic type annotations
+- Write and analyze a stakeholder-value matrix

 ## Part 1
 - Provide some tests for the codebase to be used in HW3
    - Provide a short Pandas piece of code reading in the dataset